Pierre-Louis Binet de Marcognet: Waterloo

 At the Battle of Waterloo on 18 June 1815, Marcognet commanded the 3rd Division in Jean-Baptiste Drouet, Comte d'Erlon's I Corps.
 Antoine Nogues' 1st Brigade consisted of the 21st and 46th Line Infantry Regiments.
 Jean-Georges Grenier's 2nd Brigade included the 25th and 45th Line Infantry Regiments.
 There were a total of eight battalions.
 The division was posted in the first line on the right flank, with Pierre François Joseph Durutte's 4th Division on its right and François-Xavier Donzelot's 2nd Division on its left.
 According to historian David G. Chandler, Marcognet's 4,200-man division was formed with seven battalions each deployed in three-deep line with four pace intervals between battalions.
 The formation was 200 yd or 200 men wide while its depth was 52 yd.
 The French called this tactical formation the Colonne de Division par Bataillon.

 After d'Erlon's attack commenced, Joachim Jerome Quiot du Passage's 1st Division encountered the British 95th Rifles in the gravel pit and inclined to its right.
 This movement caused the 2nd Division to hesitate and Marcognet's division surged several hundred yards into the lead.
 The Netherlands 7th and 8th National Militia Battalions engaged in a fire fight with the French skirmishers, taking some loss.
-Suddenly, their opponents fell back to reveal the front rank of Marcognet's column at close range.
+Suddenly, the skirmishers fell back to reveal the front rank of Marcognet's column at close range.
 The French fired a tremendous volley from 400 muskets which inflicted heavy losses on the militiamen, who immediately retired on the second line.
 The men of Rogers' nearby battery abandoned their position and spiked one of their own guns.
 As Denis Pack ordered his British brigade forward from the second line, the battalion of the 45th Line in Marcognet's front rank found itself being attacked by the 92nd Foot, a Scottish Highland regiment.
 The Highlanders fired into the mass before them at a range of 20 yd but their volley was not fully effective because of their four-deep line formation.
 Overlapping the 92nd on both flanks, the 45th Line fired another crushing volley, throwing the Highlanders into confusion.
 At this moment, the British division commander Thomas Picton fell dead from a bullet in his forehead.
 The 3rd Division began to shout, "Victory".